• Skip to primary navigation

 If you bake my Earl Grey Scones, I'll promise you'll get:

-• Buttery and flaky scones;
+• Buttery and flaky scones as good as my blackberry scones;

-• Delicious and simple flavor variations for you to try (trust me: you'll want to bake them again!)
+• Delicious and simple flavor variations for you to try (trust me: you'll want to bake them again!).

 📝Ingredients and substitutions